CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 	> scp pi@192.168.3.5:/home/pi/sensor-backup/*.json .

 Replace `192.168.3.5` by the IP address assigned to the WaziGate.
 If you are connecting to the WaziGate by the WaziGate's WiFi, use the static `10.42.0.1` IP address.
 You can also use an FTP software such as `FileZilla` and to open an SFTP connection using port 22.
-Remember user is `pi` and password is `loragateway`.
+Remember, user is `pi` and password is `loragateway`.

 Sensor data samples
 -------